intershop/intershop-pwa/docs/project-structure.md

 </ng-template>
 ```

-This pattern provides the needed flexibility if used together with handling Observables with `*ngIf` and the `async` pipe.
+This pattern provides the needed flexibility if used together with handling observables with `*ngIf` and the `async` pipe.
 In this case the condition should look like this:

 ```typescript